 Body language includes every part of how a person moves, speaks and interacts with others.
-Some types of body language happen purposefully, such as a handshake at the start of an interview, while other types of body language happen unconsciously.
-While some applicants may attempt to control their body language during an interview, most people will automatically perform some actions out of habit that will reveal information to an interviewer about their attitude toward the job.
-Some of the most prominent types of body language to look for in an interview include:
+Certain types of body language happen purposefully, such as a handshake at the start of an interview, while others occur unconsciously.
+Some applicants may attempt to control their body language during an interview, but most people perform some actions out of habit that can reveal information to an interviewer about their attitude toward the job.
+Types of body language in an interview to take note of include:

-- Eye contact: Eye contact generally shows confidence and comfort as well as a willingness to engage the interviewer.
+- Eye contact: Making eye contact generally shows confidence and comfort as well as a willingness to engage the interviewer.
 While some people may try to make eye contact on purpose during an interview, regular eye contact is a natural way for many people to connect with others.

-- Facial expressions: People’s facial expressions offer a great way to interpret how they feel about a question or situation.
+- Facial expressions: A person’s facial expression can let an interviewer interpret how they feel about a question or situation.
 Genuine, natural smiles are one of the best ways candidates show interest in a job.

-- Gestures: Many people make gestures with their hands when talking in order to engage with others and emphasize their most important point.
+- Gestures: Many people make gestures with their hands when talking to engage with others and emphasize their most important points.
 Some gesturing can show that someone is a confident speaker, while excessive hand motions may be perceived as erratic or unprofessional.

 - Posture: A candidate’s posture can show their focus and interest in a position.
 Candidates who are interested in a job will likely put in the effort to sit up straight with an open posture that faces the interviewer.

-- Pauses: The pauses a candidate takes when answering a question can also be an important part of their body language.
-People who take their time to consider how to answer show thoughtfulness and a detailed consideration of each question.
+- Pauses: The pauses a candidate takes when answering questions can also be an important aspect of their body language.
+A person who takes their time to consider how to answer shows thoughtfulness and a detailed consideration of each question.

-- Fidgeting: Because job interviews can be a stressful environment, many candidates will fidget at least a little.
+- Fidgeting: Because job interviews can be stressful situations, many candidates will fidget at least a little.
 However, intense nervous fidgeting or distracting movements, such as playing with their hair or picking at their fingers, may show a lack of confidence or social unawareness.

 Key factors for gauging body language in an interview

-Because body language can be a useful factor to consider when making a hiring decision, learning to interpret someone’s body language correctly can benefit both you and the interviewee during the hiring process.
-Everyone has some unconscious behaviors that may not mean the same thing to them as they do to you.
-If you have concerns about someone’s body language, carefully think about whether you’re making an assumption or an educated choice.
-When gauging someone’s body language during an interview, consider each of the following factors carefully.
+Because body language can be a useful factor to consider when making a hiring decision, learning to interpret someone’s body language correctly can benefit both you and the candidate during the interview process.
+Everyone can display unconscious behaviors that may not have the same meaning to them as they do to you.
+If you have concerns about someone’s body language, carefully think about whether you’re making an assumption or an educated assessment.
+When gauging someone’s body language during an interview, consider each of the following factors carefully:

-Consider how intense a candidate’s body language is in order to decide if it is strong enough to influence your hiring decision.
+Consider how intense a candidate’s body language is to help you decide if it’s strong enough to influence your hiring decision.
 Small, infrequent behaviors like fidgeting with a resume during hard questions can be natural and show authenticity.
-A candidate who shows extreme behaviors or consistent bad habits should raise concern, while a candidate who shows confidence across all areas of body language might deserve extra consideration.
+A candidate who shows extreme behaviors or consistent bad habits should raise concern, while an interviewee who shows confidence across all aspects of their body language might deserve extra consideration.

-Pay attention to when changes in a candidate’s body language occur in order to support your interpretation of their behavior.
-If a candidate suddenly takes a defensive posture and folds their arms after being asked a question about their work experience, this could indicate insecurity.
-Likewise, if a candidate suddenly begins smiling and using hand gestures after a question, it can show that they are especially interested or engaged in that aspect of the job.
+Pay attention to when changes in a candidate’s body language occur to support your interpretation of their behavior.
+If a person suddenly takes a defensive posture and folds their arms after being asked a question about their work experience, this could indicate insecurity.
+Conversely, if a candidate suddenly begins smiling and using hand gestures after a question, it can show that they’re especially interested or engaged in that aspect of the job.

-When assessing a candidate’s body language, consider the context of the job they are applying for.
-While a customer service position may require someone to have consistently open and confident body language, a person in a more independent role may not need perfect body language in order to be successful at their job.
+When assessing a candidate’s body language, consider the context of the job they’re applying for.
+While a customer service position may require someone to have consistently open and confident body language, a person applying for a more independent role may not need perfect body language to be successful at their job.
 Think about how body language will influence a particular position before making a hiring decision based on a candidate’s behavior in an interview.

-If you are genuinely unsure about what a candidate’s body language means, don’t be afraid to ask follow-up questions about their attitude and perspective.
+If you’re genuinely unsure about what a candidate’s body language means, don’t be afraid to ask follow-up questions about their attitude and perspective.
 By being direct and tactful with a candidate, you might learn the motivation for their behaviors and begin to build a successful working relationship.

-Body language can help an employer confirm their intuition about a candidate and see how they interact with others in a professional environment.
-However, you can never be certain that the way someone behaves in a stressful interview situation will predict their success at a company.
-Consider a candidate’s application and interview as a whole and use your reading of their body language as just one element of your hiring choice.
+Body language can help an employer confirm their intuition about a candidate and judge how they interact with others in a professional environment.
+However, you can’t be certain that the way someone behaves in a stressful interview situation will predict their success at your company.
+Consider a candidate’s application and interview as a whole and use your assessment of their body language as just one element of your hiring decision.